Prepare for your visit — Billing and insurance matters

 Request an appointment at Mayo Clinic in Arizona, Florida, Minnesota or the Mayo Clinic Health System.

 - Make sure Mayo Clinic is in-network for your plan.
-Contact your insurance for your benefit coverage.
+Mayo Clinic does see patients with out-of-network plans, but there may be a larger out-of-pocket expense.
+Contact your insurance company for your benefit coverage.

 - Talk to your doctor.
-Talk with your doctor if a referral is needed.
+Talk with your doctor about referring you to Mayo Clinic if a referral is required by your insurance company.

-- Obtain approval from your insurance.
-Check with your insurance for coverage and any pre-authorization requirements for care you are seeking.
+- Obtain approval from your insurance company.
+Check with your insurance company for coverage and any pre-authorization requirements for the care you're seeking.

 Your Mayo Clinic number